-Delta's Analog Inputs/Outputs
+Deita's Analog Inputs/Outputs

-The Delta 1010LT PCI Audio Card's analog inputs and outputs are compatible with a wide variety of audio products.
+The Delta 410 PCI Audio Card's analog inputs and outputs are compatible with a wide variety of audio products.
 The Delta Control Panel software allows you to configure the signal level of each analog output individually, or all analog outputs as a group.
-Signal level settings of +4dBu, "Consumer" (-4dBu), and "-10" are available.

-+4dBu is considered a professional operating line level, and is generally associated with balanced, two-conductor cables and connectors such as the 1010LT's analog inputs 1 & 2.
-The +4dBu setting will allow you to accept or output a "hotter" signal.
-The 'Consumer' setting is preferred for semi-pro audio equipment and some consumer equipment that can output accept a 'hotter' signal than the '-10' setting.
+Signal level settings of "Consumer" and "-10" are available.
+The 'Consumer' setting is preferred for semi-pro audio equipment and some consumer equipment that can accept a 'hotter' signal than the '-10' setting.
 The 'Consumer' setting offers approximately 6dB more headroom than does the '-10' setting.
 Semi-pro and consumer device signal levels vary from manufacturer-to-manufacturer and even product-to-product, so a little experimentation between Consumer and -10 settings may be required for optimal results.

-NOTE: Analog inputs 3 through 8 on the Delta 1010LT do not have microphone pre-amplifiers built into them.
+NOTE: In order to preserve its high dynamic range and minimize distortion, the Delta 410 does not have microphone pre-amplifiers built into it.
 Therefore direct connection to a microphone is not recommended.
-Instead run the microphone signal through a microphone pre-amp (such as the M-Audio "Audio BuddyTM" or M-Audio "DMP2TM") and then connect the pre-amp output to the input of the Delta 1010LT.
+Instead run the microphone signal through a microphone pre-amp (such as the M-Audio "Audio BuddyTM" or M-Audio "DMP3TM") and then connect the pre-amp output to the input of the Delta 410.

-Inputs 1 & 2 are female XLR connectors, and allow connection to balanced microphone or line level audio signals.
-All other analog jacks on the Delta 1010LT breakout cable are of the RCA (coaxial) variety.
+All analog jacks on the Delta 410 breakout cable are of the RCA (coaxial) variety.
 The RCA jacks allow connection to unbalanced (typically semi-pro or consumer) connections.